digital-asset/daml/unreleased/multi-package.md

 Assuming we then write our tests, we can build our test package in one of two ways:

-- Run `daml build --enable-multi-package yes` from the `package-Testing` directory to build the Tests package and its dependency Logic package.
+- Run `daml build` from the `package-Testing` directory to build the Tests package and its dependency Logic package.
-- Run `daml build --enable-multi-package=yes --all` from the root of the project to build all three packages in our project, including the Tests package.
+- Run `daml build --all` from the root of the project to build all three packages in our project, including the Tests package.

 Once we have built the package, we can run `daml test` from the `package-Testing` directory to run the up-to-date tests.